From Venice to Rome: 6 cities you can easily visit on Italy’s high-speed train

 Piedmont’s capital often gets overlooked, but it’s a beautiful little jewel of a city and a great starting point for a trip to the vineyards that produce some of Italy’s most prized wines.
 While Florence was ruled by the Medicis, Turin had the Savoys, who imbued the city with a bit of a French flair that can still be felt today.

 Turin is home to many grand cafés once frequented by intellectuals, artists and other members of high society.
-Savor a cappuccino at Caffè San Carlo or Caffè Torino in the morning before heading to the Museo Lavazza, which opened last year and is a museum dedicated to coffee (think: the process, the culture and history of coffee-making, plus a coffee tasting).
+Savour a cappuccino at Caffè San Carlo or Caffè Torino in the morning before heading to the Museo Lavazza, which opened fairly recently and is a museum dedicated to coffee (think: the process, the culture and history of coffee-making, plus a coffee tasting).
 In the evening, drop by Farmacia del Cambio.
 Established in 1757, it’s the place to go for a Milano Torino (a Negroni without the gin).
 It takes about four hours to get here from Rome or just one hour from Milan.

 There’s no place on earth quite like Venice — as crowded as it can get, the city of canals holds an ever-enduring appeal.
 It may not be possible to avoid the crowds completely, but arriving by train and spending at least a night or two will ensure you can experience this magical city in the evening — and that you won’t have to pay the day-tripper fee.
 Once the aforementioned crowds have dispersed after sundown, Venice takes on the quality of a film set frozen in time.
 It’s one of the most romantic cities not just in Italy, but on the planet.